CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Results

 \subsubsection{Auxiliary results: performance of OC and OD segmentation}

 In Table \ref{table:main_seg} we provide the results of the proposed approach on the testing set for OC and OD segmentation, in which the performance of image segmentation was measured by dice coefficient.
-For comparison, dice coefficients of the FSIS model are also given in Table \ref{table:main_seg}, which are the state-of-the-art for OC and OD segmentation.
+For comparison, dice coefficients of the FSIS model are also given in Table \ref{table:main_seg}.
 As can be seen, both models of the proposed approach get dice coefficients close to the FSIS model.
 Particularly, the proposed approach using $\alpha$-softmax function has dice coefficient of 0.882 for OC segmentation, close to 0.891 obtained by the FSIS model; it gets dice coefficient of 0.950 for OD segmentation, close to 0.969 from the FSIS model.